Duration

 Objectives

-The DU aims to present arbitration firstly through its fundamentals (its history, its philosophy), then by following the progress of an arbitration case, from the arbitration agreement to the enforcement of the award and any possible appeals.
-Students and professionals alike will thus be able to acquire both theoretical and practical knowledge of arbitration, a fast-growing method of dispute resolution.
+The DU aims to present arbitration first through its fundamentals (its history, its philosophy), then by following the progress of an arbitration proceeding, from the arbitration agreement to the enforcement of the award and any possible appeals.
+Students and professionals alike will thus be able to acquire both theoretical and practical knowledge of arbitration, a fast-growing dispute resolution method.

-In order to attract as many professionals specialising in arbitration law as possible, and to reach a public, both students and professionals, interested in arbitration, the DU courses will be taught at a distance, via the TITAN platform of Montpellier University.
+In order to solicit the greatest number of professionals specialized in arbitration law, and to reach a public, both student and professional, interested in arbitration, the DU courses will be taught at a distance, via the TITAN platform of the University of Montpellier.

 Know-how and skills